osBins/blog-hugo/content/notes/systemd-resolved.md

 +++
-title = "How to fix messed up work VPN on work laptop (Ubuntu)" date = 2024-09-09
+title = "How to fix messed up internal VPN on Ubuntu" date = 2024-09-09
 +++